Skip to Main Content

 Amount Available to Borrow

 The limit on a Grad PLUS Loan is the student's cost of attendance minus any other financial aid received.
 You apply for the academic year (fall/spring semesters or fall/spring/summer).
-The total origination fee is currently 4.236% of the amount borrowed.
-The interest rate on the loan is 5.3% for loans first disbursed after July 1, 2020, and before June 30, 2021.
+The total origination fee is 4.228%, and the interest rate is 8.94%.
 Origination fees and interest rates are reviewed and announced by the Department of Education each year.
 Go to Loan Disclosure Statement to view a sample.
 You will receive a statement specific to your loan before your loan is disbursed.

 Credit Eligibility